simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

     }
 ```

-Also when we save the events we use the injected event store collaborator to do so.
+When we store the events, we use the injected *EventStore* collaborator for this purpose as well.
-The implementation of the saveEvents function in the KtormEventStore class is shown in the following code snippet.
+The implementation of the *saveEvents* function in the *KtormEventStore* class is shown in the following code snippet:

 ```kotlin
 @Component